 The declarative descriptor provides a declaration in high-level on what to be achieved by the orchestration and management system rather than how to achieve it.
+The orchestration and management system converts the requirements specified in the declarative descriptor to a 3GPP NF deployment.

 If the orchestration and management system is ETSI NFV MANO, the interactions over deployment management reference point are as specified in clause 7.10 of 28.531 [7].
 For the case of NFV-MANO, the declarative descriptor is VNFD,as per ETSI NFV specifications (see ETSI GS NFV-IFA 011 [22]).